Limoges France Travel Guide

 Minimize your environmental footprint by using public transport (buses, trolleybuses) or walking whenever possible.

-Be mindful of water and energy usage in your lodging to support local conservation.
+Conserve water and power usage in your lodging to support local conservation.

 Participate in recycling by using designated bins for glass, paper, and plastic.